Burn Injury Attorneys in Los Angeles / Practice / Los Angeles Flammable Clothing Burns Attorneys

 Potentially Liable Parties Are Found By:

 Clothing and materials that do not comply with the regulation standards can cause burn injuries.
-So this will result in the manufacturer, supplier, distributor, and seller is liable.
-If they had reckless knowledge of the hazard or dangers, they could be responsible for punitive damages.
+So this will result in the manufacturer, supplier, distributor, and seller being liable.
+They could be responsible for punitive damages if they had reckless knowledge of the hazard or dangers.

 Ehline Law Firm feels that manufacturers and other negligent parties should get held responsible.
 Because not following the industry standards increases consumers’ burn risks.
 So we have now learned that flammable clothing is hazardous.

-Our experienced reps can protect the rights of you and your family after suffering an injury or fatal loss at your local gas station or commuting nearby to your residence.
+Our experienced reps can protect your and your family’s rights after suffering an injury or fatal loss at your local gas station or commuting nearby to your residence.
 And if the loss was made worse due to flammable clothing, fabric, or materials, we are experts at getting you money.

-It would be best to hire someone with the resources and litigation skills to hold the negligent manufacturer responsible.
-Only then can you recover the compensation the injured victim deserves for their medical treatment, pain, suffering and financial losses.
+Hiring someone with the resources and litigation skills to hold the negligent manufacturer responsible would be best.
+Only then can you recover the compensation the injured victim deserves for their medical treatment, pain, suffering, and financial losses.

 The experienced advocates at Ehline Law Firm can do all of this and more.
 Reach out to our honest and aggressive nearby lawyers at (213) 596-9642.
 You can also receive a consultation using our website contact form for faster service.